joellord/mern-k8s/docs/docs/mern-stack/2-explore.md

 Contains the required files for the back-end.
 Most of the code is located in the `index.js` file.

 #### dockerfiles
-When comes the time to build containers for each of the tiers, you will need to create a `Dockerfile` for each application.
+When it comes the time to build containers for each of the tiers, you will need to create a `Dockerfile` for each application.
 The necessary templates can be found here.

 #### docs
 All of the documentation you are reading right now can be found in this folder.